-By now, many of us will know what being cloud-based is, but if you’re not familiar with the term, it’s technology that allows content to be remotely stored on the web, instead of on local devices.
+By now, many of us will know what being cloud-based is, but if you’re not familiar with the term, it is technology that allows content to be remotely stored on the web, instead of on local devices.
 Generally, eLearning authoring tools come packaged as a piece of course development software that needs to be downloaded and installed on individual devices, in order for users to design and produce custom eLearning content via their desktop.

 Authored content then needs to be uploaded to an LMS for learners to access it.
-This is all well and good, but in a modern working environment there are more time-efficient and cost-effective ways of creating and delivering authored eLearning to multiple staff.
+This is all well and good, but in a modern working environment, there are more time-efficient and cost-effective ways of creating and delivering authored eLearning to multiple staff.

 This is where the genius of a cloud-based eLearning authoring and delivery tool can combine for the ultimate way of quickly and simply delivering essential training to an entire workforce.
 This one-stop-shop solution is also known as Software as a Service (SaaS) authoring.

-Below we explore some of the benefits and possibilities of using gomo’s cloud-based eLearning authoring tool:
+Below we explore some of the benefits and possibilities of using Gomo’s cloud-based eLearning authoring tool:

 1. Saving time

-A great real-world example of this is a telecommunications company which is expecting the release of the latest smartphone to make its way into stores.
+A great real-world example of this is a telecommunications company that is expecting the release of the latest smartphone to make its way into stores.
 The organization would be able to create the eLearning training content needed to provide product knowledge for their sales staff in as little as one day.
 Course admins can create content within the cloud, get courses approved, publish them instantly, and have staff on their way to getting clued up on everything they need to know in time for the latest releases.

 2. Collaboration is key

-Opting for a cloud-based authoring tool like gomo offers greater flexibility for people to work together collaboratively than installed desktop tools do.
+Opting for a cloud-based authoring tool like Gomo offers greater flexibility for people to work together collaboratively than installed desktop tools do.
 Since all content is stored in the cloud (rather than on a single computer), it can be accessed on a multitude of devices, and anywhere in the world, so there’s really no limit on who can work together.

-If you have employees in London, New York and Paris and you want to combine their expertise but have previously had to use conference calls, lengthy email trails and multiple documents to work on projects together, switching to gomo’s cloud-based solution could facilitate much easier collaboration.
+If you have employees in London, New York, and Paris and you want to combine their expertise but have previously had to use conference calls, lengthy email trails and multiple documents to work on projects together, switching to Gomo’s cloud-based solution could facilitate much easier collaboration.